biste5/ms-agent-framework-step-by-step-workshop/02-multi-turn-conversations/README.md

 - **[⬅️ Back: Lab 01 — Create and Run Your First Agent](../01-first-agent/README.md)** — Return to the previous lab
 - **[🏠 Back to Workshop Home](../README.md)** — Return to the main workshop page and prerequisites
-- **[➡️ Next: Lab 03 — Agent Tools and Function Calling](../03-agent-tools/README.md)** — Continue to the next lab on integrating tools with agents
+- **[➡️ Next: Lab 03 — Function Tools](../03-function-tools/README.md)** — Continue to the next lab where you extend agents with custom function tools

 ------